field project manager

 My career started at Népszabadság’s science-technology column - former daily printed newspaper in Hungary- as a journalist trainee.
 Shortly after I joined to Greenpeace Hungary as public relations and communications assistant.
 Besides my work I completed a BA in social sciences at Péter Catholic University.
 In my thesis I did a research on the media coverage of a social and enviromental disaster, the so-called „red-sludge catastrophe”.
 After my BA I was living in Paris and have worked on climate change related mobilization and communications campaigns for the COP21.
 I moved back to Hungary thanks to a Google Internship programme, then started to work as a Marketing and PR manager at an online marketing agency.
 I joined Habitat in the beginning of 2017.
 Currently I work as communications manager, managing the organization’s overall communication on both online and offline channels.

 I received a masters degree in Geography and Urbanism within the 4 Cities European masters program at the Université Libre, Brussels, then I participated in designing urban regeneration programs at the Municipal Government Office of Budapest.
 My interest turned from urban planning and urban regeneration towards housing problems and housing policy.
-Currently I investigate the regional and social effects of housing-related governmental measures as a PhD student of the Sociology Doctoral School of the Corvinus University, Budapest.
-I think that a more thoughtful involvement of the government in the housing market would not only improve the living conditions of many, but also could create new economic opportunities.
+Currently, I investigate the effects of housing-related governmental measures on socio-spatial inequalities as a Ph.D. student of the Sociology Doctoral School of the Corvinus University, Budapest.
+I think that a more thoughtful involvement of the government in the housing market would not only improve the living conditions of many but also could create new opportunities for the economy.